Downtown Amarillo Development

 To apply for TIRZ funding or for additional questions, contact Kelley Shaw, (806) 378-3020.

-Civic Center Area Redevelopment - DAI is working with the City and the private development partner, Wallace Bajjali Development Partners, to redevelop a 54-block area surrounding the Civic Center.
+Civic Center Area Redevelopment - DAI is working with the City to redevelop a 54-block area surrounding the Civic Center.
 The initial catalyst project includes a convention hotel, multi-purpose entertainment venue and parking garage.
-NewcrestImage, who developed the Courtyard by Marriott at the Fisk downtown, has been brought in by Wallace Bajjali to build and operate the convention hotel.
+NewcrestImage, who developed the Courtyard by Marriott at the Fisk downtown, will build and operate the 225-room convention hotel.
+The City will construct the 750-space parking garage which will provide parking for the public, as well as provide leased space for the hotel and for Potter County.
+Design is underway on both the hotel and parking garage.
+The Local Government Corporation, which manages the project, is exploring a process for construction and operation of the MPEV.
+To review lease and development contracts on the project, click here.
 For more information, click here.

 Courtyard by Marriott – Construction is complete on the $12.5 million renovation of the historic Fisk building at Polk and 7th St. that has brought 108 quality hotel rooms to downtown Amarillo.

 Liberty Theater - DAI is working in partnership with the City and High Plains Public Radio to redevelop the historic 1921 Liberty Theater building and adjacent building at 4th and Pierce.
 High Plains Public Radio would occupy administrative space in the adjacent building, and the theater would be a flexible space available for performing arts groups, receptions, recitals, meetings and other uses.
 A committee has been formed to raise $1 million needed to bring the two buildings back to life.
 If you are interested in donating or getting involved, email Melissa@downtownamarillo.com.